Saturday, 20 June 2020, 09.30 – 15.45 BST

 Our expert speakers will explore the challenges and rewards of teaching mindfulness to young people in primary schools and secondary schools.

-We will be running mindfulness sitting groups throughout the day and providing an opportunity for networking with other teachers in our community to share experiences, and tips for teaching mindfully.
+We will be running mindfulness sitting groups throughout the day and providing an opportunity to hear from other teachers in our community to share experiences, and tips for teaching mindfully.

 Richard is co-founder of Mindfulness in Schools Project and co-wrote .b, MiSP’s flagship mindfulness course designed to engage adolescents in the classroom.